-- A. Perform their academic work honestly and fairly - B. Not hinder other students in their academic work - C. Not unfairly assist other students
+- A. Perform their academic work honestly and fairly. - B. Not hindering other students in their academic work. - C. Not unfairly assisting other students.

 These expectations of Morningside University and the penalties for not meeting these expectations are outlined below.
 A student in doubt about their responsibility as a scholar or unsure that a particular action is appropriate should consult the instructor of the course.